guildantix/eq-nag/index.md

 ### Currently in Development

-- [X] Fix an ongoing issue when arraigning all overlays that prevents the user from saving their changes.
 - [ ] Creating a self-signed installation certificate.
 - [ ] Adding more organization options to the trigger library.
 - [ ] Quickshare to allow users to quickly share their triggers or installed packages with another player.

 ### On the Horizon
 - [ ] Adding categories and search features to the package manager.
 Additionally, segregating installed packages from available packages.
-- [ ] Changing the overlay subsystem to render all overlays in the same window.
-This may improve performance.
 - [ ] Adding healing done and healing received to the floating combat text.
-- [ ] Overhaul the display engine for floating combat text to enable better animation styles and triggers.
 - [ ] Adding more options to the buff timer wizard.

 ### Odds and Ends